Glutamine: essential amino acid for your well-being

 Glutamine plays a role in maintaining the intestinal barrier, which is necessary for good digestion.

 Intestinal cells feed on this substance to develop.
-If they lack this energy source, the intestinal barrier becomes "leaky" and the intestine "permeable" because it does not filter the residues from the digestion process efficiently enough and allows toxic substances to enter the bloodstream.
+If they lack this energy source, the intestinal barrier becomes “leaky” and the intestine “permeable” because it does not filter digestion residues efficiently enough and allows toxic substances to enter the bloodstream.

 4. Before sleeping